-Courses offered to Georgetown students have been arranged specifically for Georgetown Law students and other exchange students.
-It is expected that most courses open to Georgetown students will also include Hebrew University students.
+Courses offered to Georgetown students have been arranged specifically for GULC and other exchange students.
+It is expected that most courses open to Georgetown students will also include students from Hebrew University.
 Courses are expected to be small in order to promote meaningful interaction with other students and faculty.
 Additional information about the Hebrew University exchange program is available here.
 Please note that students will only be allowed to take courses offered at the Faculty of Law for credit.
 Georgetown's exchange agreement with Hebrew University allows a total of up to three students to study for a semester at the University's law faculty.
 In 2014 Hebrew University hosted two Georgetown students.